-Cost To Borrow
+Cost to Borrow

-Lets say you are looking a t a $30,000 vehicle and financing it over 60 months with a 0.99% interest rate.
+Let’s say you are looking at a $30,000 vehicle and financing it over 60 months with a 0.99% interest rate.

-If you do not have the best credit, a $30,000 vehicle at 8% interest rate and 60 month term, could cost you an additional $6498.
-On a $60,000 vehicle you are looking at well over $12,000.
+Let’s consider the fact that you may not have the best credit.
+The same $30,000 vehicle at an 8% interest rate and 60-month term, could cost you an additional $6,498.

 Commit to Monthly Payments

-Also keep in mind not only would you have to continue to make payments after you lose your job or have to give up the car but you would have to make payments on a depreciating asset/liability.
+Also keep in mind, not only will you have to continue to make payments on your car after you lose your job but you would have to make payments on a depreciating asset/liability.

 The Automobile Loses Value

-I believe most of have heard that as soon as you drive your new vehicle of the lot, your car will lose 20% of its value.
-This happens because you are now the registered owner of the automobile.
+I believe most people have heard that, as soon as you drive your new vehicle of the lot, your car will lose 20% of its value in depression.

-Before financing, consider the fact you will be making payments on a vehicle that is worth 20% less.
-That means you are making payments on the purchase value not the real value of the vehicle.
+Before financing, consider the fact you will be making payments on a vehicle that is worth 20% less than the value you bought it for.

-Look At A Used Car
+Look at A Used Car

 Used Vehicles Hold Value

 Here is another reason to consider a used car.
-A used car that is older than 10 years tends to hold its value after purchase.
+A used car that is older than 10 years old tends to hold its value after purchase.
 So even if you drive it and then sell it you can still get your money back in most cases.

 This will allow you to know before making the cash purchase if the car your buying is any good or just a lemon.

-Since I have sold cars and worked at two different banks, I speak from experience, I feel it is best to only spend the money you have.
+I have sold cars and worked at two different bank.
+I speak from experience based on helping thousands of people over the 7-year period.